Pathoschild/smapi-mod-dump/source/Multitool/Readme.md

    * Some mods can result in a buggy Null 'item' in your inventory that shuts your inventory screen as soon as you open it.
 If you are seeing this behavior, press 'C' and Multitool will remove Null items from your inventory.

 ## Compatibility
-Works with Stardew Valley 1.3 beta on Linux/Mac/Windows.
+Works with Stardew Valley 1.4 and SMAPI 3.2
-Not yet tested in Multiplayer.

 ## See Also
    * The source code is hosted at [https://github.com/miome/MultitoolMod]